Frequently Asked Questions

 Note: When packing your gear, the best clothing for trekking is either wool or synthetic materials, as this is quick-drying and can keep heat in better.
 The optimum clothing for trekking is layering, as it allows for easy temperature regulation as you ascend or descend.
 We suggest a base-layer, then a mid-layer such as a sweater, followed by a fleece jacket or similar, then a windproof and waterproof jacket.
 For your bottom half, thermal underwear, hiking pants then windproof and waterproof layers are recommended.

 You will be on the move a lot, so our advice is to pack as lightly as possible.
 Your baggage should be clearly labelled and restricted to one soft compact suitcase, sports bag, or backpack, no larger than 30cm(height) x 30cm(width) x 60cm(length), maximum 15kg, plus a day-pack (5kg).

 Note: A refillable water bottle/flask is required for the trek, no plastic or disposable bottles are allowed on the mountain and they may be confiscated prior to the hike.

-Laundry service is provided at the start/end hotel and clients can leave their dirty belongs at the hotel for washing.
-When the clothes will be ready will depend on the weather because the clothes are dried by the sun.
+Laundry service is provided at the start/end hotel and clients can leave their dirty belongings at the hotel for washing.
+When the clothes will be ready it will depend on the weather because the clothes are dried by the sun.

 – Queue for a Government Control Number